mattwarkentin/sandbox/README.md

 # Information

-Author: Matthew T. Warketin Email: <warkentin@lunenfeld.ca>
+Author: Matthew T. Warketin

+Email: <warkentin@lunenfeld.ca>

-This is my personal repository.
-It contains a variety of miscellaneous functions, many of which are poorly maintained or under heavy development.
+This is a personal repository.
+It contains a variety of miscellaneous `R` functions, many of which are poorly maintained or under heavy development.

 When too many functions with a common theme build up, they will likely be decoupled into their own package.
-This repo is liable to change drastically.
+This repo is liable to change drastically without notice.

-Use funtions at your own risk.
-Please feel free to contibrute code or post an issue.
+**Use functions at your own risk\!**

+Please feel free to contibrute code via a pull request, or post an issue if you would like something added or changed.